-- A selection of New Zealand daily newspapers, with its main focus on Christchurch.
+- A selection of New Zealand daily newspapers, with a focus on Christchurch.

 - A comprehensive South Island coverage.

-- Overseas newspapers (with the exception of the Australian Financial Review) will be provided in electronic format only via free internet access to PressDisplay and individual publication websites.
+Overseas newspapers (with the exception of the Australian Financial Review) will be provided in electronic format only via free internet access to PressReader and individual publication websites.